leaningtech/labs/src/content/docs/cheerpj2/04-guides/Startup-time-optimization.md

 cheerpjInit({ enableProguardTrace: true });
 ```

 When initialized with this option CheerpJ will keep track of the classes used at runtime, including classes which are accessed via reflection.
-Follow these steps to safely optimize an application using proguard.
+Follow these steps to safely optimize an application using ProGuard.

 1. Build a single `uber-JAR` by merging the application and dependencies
 2. Convert the new JAR to JS using `cheerpjfy.py`
 3. Run the application using CheerpJ with the `enableProguardTrace:true` option
 4. Fully test the application, making sure that all possible scenarios are executed and all needed classes are loaded
-5. From the browser console call `cjGetProguardConfiguration()`, a proguard configuration file (`cheerpj.pro`) will be automatically generated and downloaded
+5. From the browser console call `cjGetProguardConfiguration()`, a ProGuard configuration file (`cheerpj.pro`) will be automatically generated and downloaded
 6. Run `proguard` on the `uber-JAR` using the generated configuration file to generate a smaller JAR with only the needed classes. `proguard -dontwarn -injars uber.jar -outjars uber-stripped.jar -libraryjars ~/cheerpj_1.2/rt.jar @cheerpj.pro`
 7. Convert this new JAR using `cheerpjfy.py`